MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 > [!NOTE]
 > Adding assemblies to the folders in your assembly probing paths is not automatically detected by the compiler.
 You must restart Visual Studio Code for the changes to be detected.

-## 8. Improve Visual Studio Code editing experience performance (optional)
+## Task 9: Improve Visual Studio Code editing experience performance (optional)

 Visual Studio Code is built to handle many smaller, dependent projects, and not one large project, however, as the base application is not yet split into modules or components that allows managing the code in smaller projects, we recommend the following performance optimizations.